 More about the ENTELLIGENCE Program »

-The ENTELLIGENCE Young Investigators Award Program provides individual grants of up to $100,000 each to qualified investigators to conduct research via a 12-month mentored grant.
+The ENTELLIGENCE Young Investigator Program provides individual grants of up to $100,000 each to qualified investigators to conduct research via a 12-month mentored grant.
 Eligibility criteria include:

 - Be a United States (US) citizen, a permanent US resident, a Canadian citizen, or permanent Canadian resident at time of LOI submission.
 Applicants with nonimmigrant visas are not eligible to apply

 - Be engaged principally in basic science, translation and/or clinical research with a proposal aimed at understanding the pathways and pathophysiology of pulmonary vascular disease

 - Have no more than 5 years of experience beyond his/her first faculty appointment at the start of the award (as of July 1st of the award year)

 - Applicants must have completed their primary research training (PhD or sub-specialty fellowship training) by July 1st of award year and have a firm commitment from their home institution for mentored career development.
 Applicants can be a junior faculty member (up to and including the rank of Assistant Professor), postdoctoral scholar, doctoral candidate or fellow (last year and finishing by July 1st of the award year)

 - Not be an employee of a commercial entity (eg, pharmaceutical company)